- What scholarships are available at Colorado State University for graduate students?

 Some donors require verification of enrollment.
-You may send your scholarship donor a printout of your schedule from RAMweb, or the enrollment verification letter.
+You may send your scholarship donor a printout of your schedule from RAMweb, or the scholarship registration verification letter, also available on RAMweb.
 Or, you may Contact us and we will verify your enrollment and request the check from the scholarship donor.

 - My scholarship donor needs to know where to send my scholarship check.
 What do I tell them?

 - My scholarship has been offered for fall/spring, but it was supposed to be all fall, or all spring.
 What do I do?